bus-stop/x-terminal/README.md

 Finally, terminal tabs are automatically reopened at the spot you placed them when you last exited Atom.

+## Active Terminal

+The active terminal is the terminal that will be used when sending commands to the terminal with commands like `x-terminal:insert-selected-text` and `x-terminal:run-selected-text`

+The active terminal will always have an astrix (`*`) in front of the title.
+By default when a terminal is hidden it becomes inactive and the last used visible terminal will become active.
+If there are no visible terminals none are active.

+The `Allow Hidden Terminal To Stay Active` setting will change the default behavior and keep a terminal that is hidden active until another terminal is focused.

 ## Organizing Terminals

 To quickly organize your terminal tabs, simply use the main menu.
 You can also